0xCompute/rubidity/PROOF-OF-TIME.md

-Note: To make it work in a decentralized way the "standard" time out will have a tolerance "windows" +/- delta.
+Note: To make it work in a decentralized way the "standard" time out will have a tolerance "window" +/- delta.